Frequently Asked Questions

 No. The GRE is not requirement for the Master of Social Work program.

-The timeline of the MSW is very flexible and adaptable to each student’s needs.
 Both full-time and part-time options are available.
 The full-time option consists of four semesters that are generally completed over 16 months (one semester spans a summer).
 The part-time option is spread across eight semesters, which can be completed in 32 months.
 Our Advanced Standing program consists of three semesters, which are generally completed over 12 months.

 Yes!
 Our graduates’ first-time pass rates on ASWB examinations (both master’s and clinical) are consistently higher than the national average.